topxeq/gox/README.md

 modeA == "" || modeA == "1" || modeA == "new"
 ```

-run Gox script in a new VM
+run Anko script in a new VM

 ```
 modeA == "2" || modeA == "current"
 ```

-run Gox script in a current VM
+run Anko script in a current VM

 ```
 modeA == "3" || modeA == "js"